Last modified: March 19, 2021, 11:24 a.m.

 A rare species throughout Belgium, especially in the northern part.

 The larvae feed from about August to October by mining into the twigs, but are difficult to find except for the existence of an exit hole close to a fork.

-The adults fly in one generation a year; from late April till June.
+The adults fly in one generation a year: from late April till the end of June.

 On the food plant, standing mostly in bright sunlight.